Australian Antarctic Division Conditions of Use | Feedback & requests | About us | Site map

 Conditions of use

-2. Clear acknowledgement of the Australian Antarctic Division is to be given on any product resulting from the use of the data.
-The digital data remain the property and copyright of the Commonwealth of Australia.
-See general copyright conditions.
+Clear acknowledgement of the Australian Antarctic Division is to be given on any product resulting from the use of Commonwealth copyright images, text and data.

 Downloaded File Formats